 - Requires more frequent cystoscopic evaluation due to a greater incidence of squamous cell bladder carcinoma with indwelling catheter.
 Consider cystoscopy if indwelling catheter >15 years

 - May be used in combination with anticholinergics (which relax the detrusor muscle causing urinary retention)

 - Clamping - used to maintain bladder capacity; patients should clamp their catheters daily unless symptomatic UTI or intercurrent illness (e.g requiring IV fluids).
 Catheter can be left on free drainage over night.
 Patients bladder capacity is determined from cystometry, usually between 300-500mls.
 Patients can build up their clamping times daily by increasing by 15mins each day, they will need to monitor fluid intake to ensure they do not exceed their bladder capacity volume whilst clamped.

 - Complications: Kidney or bladder stones, urethral erosions, epididymitis, UTI, incontinence, hydronephrosis, bladder cancer

 - Blockages - Sediment or blockage may indicate UTI or stones and these should be ruled out as soon as possible.
-Blockage may be cleared by flushing the cathter with 30mls of normal saline/ If unable to clear then catheter will need to be changed, if SPC can not be reinsterted then a urethral catheter should be put in.
+Blockage may be cleared by flushing the catheter with 30mls of normal saline/ If unable to clear then catheter will need to be changed, if SPC cannot be reinsterted then a urethral catheter should be put in.
 Recurrent blockage from sediment can be managed with daily saline instillations, if this does not help then the patient may require acidic maintenance solution such as 3.23% Citric acid solution (Suby G) bladder instillation which should be done three times a week which helps prevent the build up of encrustation and catheter blockage.